astronomer/docs/learn/connections.md

 ## Testing connections

 Airflow offers several ways to test your connections by calling the `test_connection` method of the [Airflow hook](what-is-a-hook.md) associated with your connection.
-Note that not all provider hooks have this method defined in which case you will not be able to test your connection through Airflow.
+Provider hooks that do not have this method defined cannot be tested using these methods.

 - UI: You can test many types of Airflow connections directly from the UI by using the **Test** button.
 See also [Defining connections in the Airflow UI](#defining-connections-in-the-airflow-ui).
 - REST API: The Airflow REST API offers the [`connections/test` endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/test_connection) to test connections.